SpencerL-Y/SELO/README.md

   -DENABLE_Z3_SLHV=On \
   -DZ3_DIR=<path_to_Z3-SLHV>/z3_slhv_lib
 ```
-Note that all `path_to_*` must be configured correctlly.
+Note that all `path_to_*` must be configured correctly.
 More details can be found in ESBMC.

 #### Compile SELO